Free Excel formula generator with syntax checker

 Sometimes the hard part is not writing a formula.
 The difficult part is trying to understand a formula that somebody else wrote months ago.
 The formula explainer explains the logic in plain English so you can understand what’s going on with the formula.

 Make sure to add a formula to the explanation.
 If you want to see the formulas more in-depth, you can also study functions, references, and possible errors with the Excel Formula Breakdown Tool.
 It helps you understand functions, ranges, conditions, and outcomes.
-It’s a godsend for students, accountants, analysts, freelancers, and anyone who has to wrestle with unruly spreadsheets.
+It is especially useful for students, accountants, analysts, freelancers, and anyone who has to wrestle with unruly spreadsheets.

 Before you paste, make sure you check the formula syntax